Tambopata Macaw Project

 What are the relationship between Clay Licks and Macaw Conservation?

 A “Colpa” or “Clay Lick” is a ravine in the river of clay formation.
-It is believed that this clay contains vital salts and minerals that are used in the diet of birds.
-It is believed that small clay particles serve to detoxify the diet of fruits of birds.
-But where is located the Macaw Clay Lick?
-The Colorado Macaw Clay Lick, recognized as the largest clay lick in the Peruvian Amazon, is located 150 km from the city of Puerto Maldonado (around 8 hours by boat) is located in the Tambopata National Reserve, to the left bank of Tambopata river.
+People here believe that this clay contains vital salts and minerals that are used in the diet of birds.
+It is also believed that small clay particles serve to detoxify the diet of fruits of birds.
+But where is Macaw Clay Lick located?
+The Colorado Macaw Clay Lick is recognized as the largest clay lick in the Peruvian Amazon.
+It is located 150 km from the city of Puerto Maldonado (around 8 hours by boat).
+It is located in the Tambopata National Reserve, to the left bank of Tambopata river.

-The Tambopata Macaw project has been working hard to understand the links between the clay lick, nesting, tree phenology (flowering and fruiting) and the movements of parrots in and out of the area.
+Tambopata Macaw project has been working hard to understand the links between the clay lick, nesting, tree phenology (flowering and fruiting) and the movements of parrots in and out of the area.
 Over a thousand mornings of clay lick observation and literally hundreds of thousands of registrations may be the largest set of parrot data ever assembled.
-We have come a long way in understanding these interactions and now have a much better idea of what drives the annual life cycles of the macaws and parrots in Tambopata.
+We have come a long way in understanding these interactions.
+Now we have a much better idea of what drives the annual life cycles of the macaws and parrots in Tambopata.

 The following relationships have been discovered:

-- The daily weather has a strong influence on the number of parrots that use the lick: least on rainy days and the most on clear sunny days.
+- Daily weather has a strong influence on the number of parrots that use the lick: least on rainy days and the most on clear sunny days.

 - The seasonal climate changes drive the fluctuations in the annual food supply for parrots and macaws (flowers, unripe fruits, and ripe fruits).
 Food availability is apparently lowest at the end of the wet season and early dry season (March – July) and highest in the early to mid wet season December and January.

-- The annual fluctuations in food supply drive two things: the annual movements of parrots to and from the area around Tambopata Research Center and the time they breed.
+- Annual fluctuations in food supply drive two things: the annual movements of parrots to and from the area around Tambopata Research Center and the time they breed.

 – During the seasons of lowest food availability, the birds apparently leave the area around TRC as the number of birds in the forest drops dramatically from April – July.